See My Savings Estimate

 Why Solar in Bakersfield — Kern County

 Bakersfield gets over 270 days of sunshine per year and summer temperatures that regularly top 105°F. That means your A/C runs hard from June through September — and so does your PG&E bill.
 The average Bakersfield homeowner pays $274/month to PG&E, with summer spikes pushing $400–$560.
 Solar production peaks exactly when your cooling load peaks — making Kern County one of the strongest solar ROI markets in all of California.
+A battery system captures that midday production and shifts it to the 4–9pm peak window — where PG&E charges the most.

 ☀️